ibm-cloud-docs/direct-link/order-colocation.md

    As you select or enter these values, you can see an approximate monthly charge in the right pane.

-1. Read and agree to the [Direct Link prerequisites](/docs/direct-link?topic=direct-link-ibm-cloud-dl-prerequisites).
+1. Read and agree to the [Direct Link Dedicated Hosting prerequisites](/docs/direct-link?topic=direct-link-ibm-cloud-dl-dedicated-hosting-prerequisites).
 Then, click **Create** to complete your order.

       After you place your order, an IBM Support case number is generated.
 You can click the case number to view case details